Skip to main content

 • Spatial Audio with dynamic head tracking makes lecture recordings and films feel positioned in the room — the standout feature for film and media majors

-• Stainless steel and aluminum chassis lasts the full 4-year college horizon plus grad school — Wirecutter flags durability as a quiet AirPods Max strength
+• Stainless steel and aluminum chassis lasts the full 4-year college horizon plus grad school — RTINGS confirms it's well-built enough for the long haul

 • AppleCare+ coverage closes the warranty story for nervous parents the way no Sony or Bose plan does